 As of the ceasefire that took place on May 13, 2023, I have officially lived 100 days of Israeli wars on Gaza.
 Even though I am a physicist, I doubted my math, so I calculated twice the number of days of each of the six wars I have experienced, and the result was confirmed: 100 days!

 Do you know what I could do in 100 days?
-In order to save you the time, I googled it.
-I really did!
-It turns out that I could read over 40,000 pages.
-I could listen to 1,500-4,500 songs.
-I could complete the game of Assassin’s Creed Valhalla.
-I could learn the basics of how to play the piano.
-I could begin to travel the world, which I desperately want to do.
+To save you the time, I Googled it.
+It turns out that I could read over 40,000 pages; listen to 1,500-4,500 songs;Ā complete the game of Assassinās Creed Valhalla; learn the basics of how to play the piano; and begin to travel the world — which I desperately want to do.

 Winter of 2008

 My biggest concern was how I would run downstairs from the third floor wearing soccer shoes with pointed studs.
-We had just finished our sports class, and I hadn’t had a chance to change them.
+We had just finished our sports class, and I hadnāt had a chance to change them.
 I was afraid I would slip on the stairs.

-On some frigid nights in January, I did not have a cozy warm bed.
+On some frigid nights in January, I did not have a cozy, warm bed.
 Instead, I had to sleep in a room with a wide-open window to reduce the atmospheric impact of the falling bombs.

 Autumn of 2012